| | | |

 💡 Pro Tip:

-One of my best travel tips for Roatan is to find a taxi driver you like, get his/her WhatsApp number and become a repeat customer.
 Although I never had any issues taking random cabs during my time in Roatan, it’s always safer to travel with a driver you know and trust.
 They’ll also appreciate the repeat business and make your needs a priority during your stay!

 Petty Crime

-Petty crimes, like theft, are inevitable in areas where you have wealth next to extreme poverty.
 During the year I lived in West End, I only heard of one or two burglaries in the area.
 Be sure to lock your doors and keep an eye on your possessions when you’re out exploring the island.
 When taking out lempiras from ATMs, be discreet with both your pin number and the cash you receive.

 Being overly flashy with your valuables makes you an easy target for theft.
 Thankfully, the island’s lack of guns and ammunition forces petty criminals to rely on distracted tourists to commit crimes.
 Leave your iPhone on the beach while you snorkel, and it probably won’t be there when you return.

 Since the island is so heavily reliant on tourism, those who rob and take advantage of tourists are not looked upon kindly by the locals.
-You can usually count on people to look out for you in the touristy areas of the island – like West Bay and West End.
+You can usually count on people to look out for you in the touristy areas of the island—like West Bay and West End.

 Drugs and Prostitution